 sudo apt-get install tcsh

 You will also need version 6.2 of the JPEG libraries, which is not present on newer systems.
 The sign of needing this is an error message when trying run 3dmod or some other programs: error while loading shared libraries: libjpeg.so.62: cannot open shared object file: No such file or directory.
+Before this, you should see a warning when you install IMOD.
 Install the older JPEG library with:

 sudo apt-get install libjpeg62

 The standard Fedora install no longer includes